 Jim has taught the History of Canadian -American Relations at the Montreal campus of Champlain College since it opened in 2007.
 He began teaching in the CORE Division at the Burlington campus during the Fall of 2012.
 In addition to teaching and writing about Canadian – American Relations– and there is so much more we could cover two pages here.

-In Jimmy’s world –history does not include aliens.
-In my world and local Lanark County writer Arlene Stafford Wilson’s world it does!
+In Jimmy’s world –history does not include aliens and God knows what.
+In my world it does!
 The truth is out there as they say, so keep history alive.
 No matter how you spread the word–I am counting on you for it.
 It’s for our future generations.

 Dedicated to my favourite historian Carman Lalonde who sadly left us last year in May of 2016.
 Last night I got a lovely phone call from someone in Middleville hoping to find out the location of an old photo and we talked about him– I miss him– terribly.